alessandrozuccotti/starter-academic-website/content/publication/master-thesis/index.md

 geodesic equation in such solutions which shows the reason why we call them traversable wormholes.
 We report all the solution families found in previous works while adding a new subfamily of the generic wormhole solutions.
-When studying dierent classes of solutions we are assisted by a Lichnerowicz- type theorem which removes the contributions of the R2 term from the equations of motion under some assumptions, in particular when an horizon is present.
+When studying different classes of solutions we are assisted by a Lichnerowicz- type theorem which removes the contributions of the R2 term from the equations of motion under some assumptions, in particular when an horizon is present.
 When such contribution is absent, the quadratic theory reduces to Einstein-Weyl gravity.
 By numerically solving the equations of motion in the Einstein-Weyl theory,